Pediatric Dentistry in Glenview IL

 We may also recommend sealants in younger children depending on the condition of their teeth.
 For baby teeth that are pitted or grooved, sealants can provide protection, allowing the baby teeth to do their job until a child's permanent teeth come in.
 Many people don't realize the important role that baby teeth play in their child's oral health.
 Along with allowing them to bite and chew food properly, they also regulate the spacing of the child's teeth.
 Premature loss of baby teeth may lead to crooked or crowded permanent teeth that require orthodontic intervention.

-Keep Your Child's Teeth Healthy and Happy
+Keep Your Child's Teeth Healthy and Happy in 60026

 If your child is due for a dental visit, call our Glenview dental office now to schedule an appointment.